Prize Home Lotteries in New South Wales 2026: The Complete NSW Guide

 Are prize home lotteries legal in NSW?

-Yes, prize home lotteries are legal in NSW if the operator is a registered charity licensed under the Charitable Fundraising Act 1991.
-The NSW Office of Local Government issues licenses and oversees compliance.
-Unlicensed draws are illegal.
+Yes, they are legal in NSW.
+The operator must be a registered charity.
+They must have a license under the Charitable Fundraising Act 1991.
+The NSW Office of Local Government issues licenses.

 Do I have to pay tax on a prize home win?